qiime2/docs/source/tutorials/phylogeny.rst

 Root the phylogeny
 ------------------

 In order to make proper use of diversity metrics such as UniFrac, the phylogeny must be `rooted`_.
 Typically an `outgroup`_ is chosen when rooting a tree.
 In general, phylogenetic inference tools using Maximum Likelihood often return an unrooted tree by default.

-QIIME 2 provides a way to `mid-point root`_ our phylogeny.
+QIIME 2 provides a way to
+:doc:`mid-point root <../plugins/available/phylogeny/midpoint-root/>` our
+phylogeny.
 Other rooting options may be available in the future.
 For now, we'll root our bootstrap tree from ``iqtree-ultrafast-bootstrap`` like so:

 .. command-block::

    qiime phylogeny midpoint-root \
       --i-tree iqt-nnisi-bootstrap-sbt-gtrig-tree.qza \
       --o-rooted-tree iqt-nnisi-bootstrap-sbt-gtrig-tree-rooted.qza

 .. tip:: iTOL viewing Reminder.
 We can view our tree and its associated alignment via `iTOL`_.
 All you need to do is upload the